Rowobin/zterm/README.md

 > [!WARNING]
-> This library is a work in progress, bugs and incomplete feeatures are to be expected.
+> This library is a work in progress, bugs and incomplete features are to be expected.

 # zterm
 A low-level terminal manipulation library written in Zig.
 Built as an learning exercise, taking inspiration from [mibu](https://github.com/xyaman/mibu).

-> Tested with zig 0.14.0 and 0.15.0-dev.565+8e72a2528
+> Tested with zig 0.14.1

 ## Features